Zolko-123/FreeCAD_Assembly4/TUTORIAL1.md

 This is easy to correct:

 * Click on the _Rot X_ and _Rot Y_ and _Rot Z_ buttons until the bearing is in its correct position and orientation.
-You can either spend a lot of time thinking about which axis (X-Y-Z) to rotate, or wildly try everything until it fits.
+You can either spend time thinking about which axis (X-Y-Z) to rotate, or try everything until it fits.
 The result will be the same:

   ![](Resources/media/Place_bearing1ok.png)